These Are The BEST Celebrity Couples Costumes Of The Year

 This year, we were treated a whole host of dazzling celebrity couple's costumes.
 Some of them took it further and dressed in theme with their families, others kept it intimate with their l'amour.
 But one thing is certain: their costumes were intricately crafted and took some serious planning.
 If you need inspiration for a couple's costume next year, check out this slideshow and take some serious notes, because these celebs brought it.
 Couple's costumes: not just a silly meme on Twitter!

-And while you're at it, check out our slideshow of Halloween celeb looks that aren't couple's costumes: let's just say that Kim Kardashian and her BFF Jonathan Cheban made our hearts sing.
+And while you're at it, check out our slideshow of the best 2017 Halloween celeb looks that aren't couple's costumes: let's just say that Kim Kardashian and her BFF Jonathan Cheban made our hearts sing.